vishakha-ramani/inferno-autoscaler/docs/capacity-scaling-config.md

 queueSpareTrigger: 3
 ```

+### How Scale-Up Triggers Work

+The capacity analyzer uses a **spare capacity model** to determine when to scale up.
+Instead of waiting for replicas to become fully saturated, WVA proactively scales when the average spare capacity across non-saturated replicas falls below configured thresholds.

+**Scale-up logic:**

+1. **Calculate spare capacity** for each non-saturated replica:
+   - Spare KV capacity = `kvCacheThreshold - current_kv_usage`
+   - Spare queue capacity = `queueLengthThreshold - current_queue_length`

+2. **Average across non-saturated replicas**:
+   - WVA computes the average spare capacity across all healthy (non-saturated) replicas

+3. **Trigger scale-up when spare capacity is low**:
+   - If `avg_spare_kv < kvSpareTrigger` **OR** `avg_spare_queue < queueSpareTrigger`
+   - Scale-up is triggered to add capacity before existing replicas saturate

+**Example scenario:**
+- `kvCacheThreshold = 0.80`, `kvSpareTrigger = 0.10`
+- Replica A: 65% KV cache usage → Spare capacity: 0.15
+- Replica B: 72% KV cache usage → Spare capacity: 0.08
+- Average spare KV: (0.15 + 0.08) / 2 = **0.115**
+- Since 0.115 > 0.10, no scale-up yet
+- If Replica B increases to 75%: Average spare = 0.10 → **Scale-up triggered**

+This proactive approach ensures adequate headroom and prevents request drops by scaling before saturation occurs.

+**For detailed implementation, see:** [Capacity Analyzer Documentation](capacity-analyzer.md)

-## Best Practices: Coordinating with InferenceScheduler (EPP)
+## Best Practices: Coordinating with InferenceScheduler (End Point Picker)

+### What is End Point Picker (EPP)?

+The **End Point Picker (EPP)** is an intelligent request routing component in the InferenceScheduler that selects the optimal inference server replica to handle each incoming request.
+EPP monitors replica capacity metrics (KV cache utilization, queue depth) and uses scoring algorithms to route requests to the least-loaded replicas, preventing overload and ensuring efficient resource utilization.

 ### Deployment Architecture

-**EPP Deployment Model**: Each model deployment has a **1-on-1 relationship** with its EPP instance.
+**EPP Deployment Model**: Each model deployment has a **1-to-1 relationship** with its EPP instance.
 Every model served by the inference infrastructure has a dedicated EPP component that routes requests specifically to that model's replicas.

 **Example deployment pattern:**
-- Model: `ibm/granite-13b` in namespace `production` → Dedicated EPP instance
+- Model: `Qwen/Qwen3-0.6B` in namespace `llm-d-autoscaler` → Dedicated EPP instance `gaie-workload-autoscaler-epp`
-- Model: `meta/llama-70b` in namespace `lab` → Separate dedicated EPP instance
+- Model: `ibm/granite-13b` in namespace `production` → Dedicated EPP instance `gaie-production-epp`
+- Each model deployment has its own EPP instance (naming follows namespace/workload convention)

-This 1-on-1 architecture means that saturation detection and request routing decisions are **model-specific**, with each EPP instance monitoring only its associated model's replicas.
+This 1-to-1 architecture means that saturation detection and request routing decisions are **model-specific**, with each EPP instance monitoring only its associated model's replicas.

 ### Threshold Alignment Recommendation

-**For optimal cluster performance, we strongly recommend using the same threshold values for both WVA (Workload Variant Autoscaler) and InferenceScheduler (EPP - Envoy Proxy Provider) for each model deployment.**
+**For optimal cluster performance, we strongly recommend using the same threshold values for both WVA (Workload Variant Autoscaler) and InferenceScheduler (End Point Picker) for each model deployment.**

-Using aligned thresholds ensures consistent capacity management across the cluster and prevents request drop situations:
+Using aligned thresholds ensures consistent capacity management across the cluster and prevents request drop situations.

 **Why threshold alignment matters:**